 3.) ...this will lead to the coolant entering the engine oil pan..
 As both oil and coolant mix... the resulting combination gets thick and becomes an off-white color.

 CASE 2: The color of the engine oil is normal, but your vehicle is still overheating...
 I suggest doing the two other tests I'm presenting in this article.
-Go to HEAD GASKET TEST 2.
+Go to TEST 2: Compression Gases Shooting Out From an Open Radiator.

 Here's why: This is always the very first test that most Automotive Mechanics or Technicians do to easily diagnose a blown head gasket... even we (or they) know that a blown head gasket doesn't always result in oil mixing with the coolant.
 Thankfully, there are more easy and simple tests to continue checking for a blown head gasket.